albertintech/apai/docs/congress/cmf/fema/legislative-text.md

 #### (d) Adjustable Parameters

-"Adjustable parameters" means the technical specifications of STAR and STAR-PR voting methods specified in Section 409(e)(1) that may be modified through the technical review process established in Section 409, including quota calculation formulas, reweighting methodology, seat allocation sequences, tie-breaking procedures, rounding and remainder handling, and audit and verification protocols.
+"Adjustable parameters" means the technical specifications of STAR and STAR-PR voting methods and the districting algorithm specified in Section 409(e)(1) that may be modified through the technical review process established in Section 409, including quota calculation formulas, reweighting methodology, seat allocation sequences, tie-breaking procedures, rounding and remainder handling, audit and verification protocols, the districting algorithm, the district magnitude allocation method, and the VRA compliance adjustment procedure.
 Modifications to adjustable parameters take effect unless Congress enacts a joint resolution of disapproval as specified in Section 409(h)(2).

 #### (e) Quota